SocialSecurityDisability.com is a privately-owned website that is not owned by or affiliated with any state government agency

 4. Federal District Court (60 days): Civil action for judicial review

 Administrative Law Judges conduct de novo reviews, considering new evidence and testimony.
-Success rates improve significantly at the hearing level, reaching 65% approval rates compared to 13% at initial determination.
+Different stages of the appeals process apply different review standards.

 Workers’ Compensation Appeal Rights